teal-finance/BaseXX/README.md

 this BaseXX repo may become 200 times faster on the encoding, and 30 times faster on the decoding.

-## Contributions welcome
+## ✨ Contributions Welcome

-This BaseXX repo needs your help to become faster.
+This new project needs your help to become better.
 Please propose your enhancements, or even a further refactoring.

-Any contribution is welcome. ;-)
+We welcome contributions in many forms, and there's always plenty to do!

-## Feedback
+## 🗣️ Feedback

 If you have some suggestions, or need a new feature, please contact us, using the